 One criticism that I must point out is that the artwork is terrible.
 What is strange is that Frank Miller is not a bad artist, because we’ve seen his great work in Daredevil and Sin City.
 But for some reason, his sketchy and (intentionally?) sloppy artwork makes the story difficult to interpret at times.
 This is the only criticism anyone could really give to Batman: The Dark Knight Returns, because the story itself is nothing short of brilliant.

-If you had already read the novel, you may be interested to know that there is an animated version that is very faithful to the graphic novel.
+If you had already read the novel, you may be interested to know that there is an animated version (affiliate link) that is very faithful to the graphic novel.
 The fight scenes had been extended and some minor scenes were altered.
 The ending has also been lengthened and expanded.

 Some people have been confused by the ending of The Dark Knight Returns.
 It is simple.
 Here is the ending explained: Batman is an old man.
 Gotham City needs a successor to Batman.
 He recruits a gang to watch over Gotham like an invisible hand.
 Batman is not a person, but a symbol, as well as a legend.
 With the gang taking his place, Gotham will remain safe forever.

 As mentioned, Batman: The Dark Knight Returns is the only graphic novel this is so monumental and important to the history and industry of comic books that is relentlessly read by fans across the world to this day, despite its age.
-Any serious comic book fan or collector will have read this, and most own a copy as if a right of passage.
+Any serious comic book fan or collector will have read this, and most own a copy (affiliate link) as if a right of passage.
 Anyone who will see this book on your shelf will know: yes, you are a serious comic fan.
 You are one of us, and have earned my total respect.
 This way of thinking is for good reason, which you will know once you read the story (if you haven’t already!)